KrzysiekJ/jekyll-paspagon/README.md

   epub:
     paid_after: 15
   pdf:
-    # Setting this to null means that a post will be paid from the beginning.
+    # Setting this to false means that a post will be paid from the beginning.
     # If you want a format to be free instead, set this to 0.
-    paid_before: null
+    paid_before: false
   azw3: {}
 ```